mity/md4c/README.md

 * With the flag `MD_FLAG_HARD_SOFT_BREAKS`, all soft breaks (newlines) in the Markdown input are treated as hard breaks (i.e. as `<br>` in HTML output).

+* With the flag `MD_FLAG_PRESERVEBLANKLINES`, each run of blank lines between blocks is reported as a `MD_BLOCK_BLANK` carrying the number of blank lines, instead of being collapsed into a single block boundary.
+This is a deviation from CommonMark, intended for WYSIWYG-like applications.

 * With the flag `MD_FLAG_TABLES`, GitHub-style tables are supported.

 * With the flag `MD_FLAG_TASKLISTS`, GitHub-style task lists are supported.